PyRepair/maniple/training-data/summarize-experiment-v2/black/19/prompt_response_response_8.md

         and (not current_line.is_yield or depth != self.previous_line.depth)
     ):
         return (before or 1), 0

     return before, 0
 ```

-In the corrected code, the logic for calculating the variables has been adjusted based on the expected input/output value information provided.
-This code aims to align with the intended behavior described in the problem and should pass the failing test while satisfying the expected input/output variable information.
+This corrected version of the function should address the issue and pass the failing test.